mredelis/CDA3103-Computer-Logic-and-Org-Spr21/README.md

 # CDA3103 Computer Logic and Organization Spr21

 The files spimcore.c and project.c should be compiled together.
-Here is an example of how that may be done inanUNIX environment.
+Here is an example of how that may be done in an UNIX environment.

 First compile:$ gcc -o spimcore spimcore.c project.c